sidebar hamburger menu

 1. While using non-whitelisted IP (ideally an another machine that is not used to login), get the Graylist verdict.

-2. Visit the site and validate that no SSL errors occurred while Captcha is shown.
+2. Visit the site and validate that no SSL errors occurred while Anti-Bot Challenge is shown.

 The first step can be achieved in various ways, the one that is also checks the ModSecurity layer is to send specific test tags, as per link describes.
 The approach is to send specific tags towards you site, trigger the test rule and get IP greylisted: